Across the highway from St Francis de Asis Church, is a smaller, lesser known compound which was once part of the Ranchos Plaza.

 Clearly these (21/2′ thick adobe) walls do talk and their current owner listens.

 The day was clear and cold but the sun shone brightly.
 The snow that had fallen the night before was already melting but the house was toasty warm.
 The warmth radiated from a sense of belonging and safety as well as from the modern-day central heating.
+It’s amazing what central heating can do these days.
+It’s made what should be a cold house due to the weather outside, into a warm and nice place to be.
+In seasons like this, everyone should make sure that their heating systems are working, and if they’re not, then they should consider contacting someone similar to Durham Furnace Replacement & Installation Services who will be able to make sure that you stay warm at all times.
+Which is especially needed when it’s cold outside.
 We sat for a while in the sweet, sunny parlour in the front of the house.
 Looking out onto the lawn, where the old well is now covered by a deck, I could imagine life here in the not too distant past.

 Births, weddings, funerals and fiestas, where people gathered and a pig or sheep was butchered and roasted, to feed the entire community of souls.
 I imagined I heard the laughter of children playing outside around the old tree, its branches now bare.

 “I certainly feel the lives of those who have lived here,” said Page as we talked.
 “This house has been a safe haven for many people, I think.”

 Currently Page rents the house in two parts.
 The upstairs, two-story apartment is rented long-term to a colleague of her husband Douglas Patterson, the Architect.
 The downstairs, where we sat, is available as a short-term rental and is listed, like the apartment on Dona Luz, with Airbnb.

 “I would sell to the right person,” she said wistfully, as we got ready to leave.
 “They would have to love it as much as I do though.”